karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

     |
     \---templates
             automatic-update-platform-image-template.yml
 ```

+### **/shared folder**

+This folder contains a set of shared scripts and assets used by the platform images pipelines.

+- The ``/scripts`` folder contains a set of shell scripts used by the Azure Pipelines YAML template.
+- The ``/templates`` folder contains an Azure Pipeline YAML template.
+This template is used by every platform images pipeline.
+- The ``/integration-tests/{dotnet version}`` folder contains an application that is going to be used as an integration test.

+### **/platform-images folder**

+The ``/platform-images/{dotnet version}`` folder will contain all your platform images, the platform images are segregated by dotnet version (net5, net6, net7, etc).

+For any platform image you'll need:
+- A ``Dockerfile`` which contains a set of instructions and commands that will be used to create/build the platform image.
+- An ``azure-pipelines.yml`` pipeline, it will be use to create/update the corresponding platform image.

 ## **Integration Test step**

 When updating a platform image we need to validate that the update doesn't break anything that could potentially affect our applications.